Let’s face it.

-Management must lead the wayOwners and general managers, don’t sign the contract for the new software and just walk away.
+Management must lead the wayOwners and general managers, don’t sign the contract for the new dealership software and just walk away.
 All employees must buy into the new software, and that’s where you come in.
-Explain how the new dealer CRM software will bring the dealership to a new level of productivity!
+Explain how the new automotive CRM software will bring the dealership to a new level of productivity!

 Set up a direct line of communicationThere is no down time in the week of a dealership.
-To accommodate busy schedules, the dealer and the software company must designate one liaison each to handle all initial inquiries.
+To accommodate busy schedules, the dealership and the software company must designate one liaison each to handle all initial inquiries.
 On the dealer end, this employee should have a knowledge of all departments and be available during the week.
 Do not assign this job to sales managers and F&I managers.
 They are busy selling cars.

 Training must be mandatory for all employeesThe dealer liaison should set up two training schedules, and those schedules must be enforced by management.
 At the top of the list are any videos that need to be watched before the CRM trainer arrives.
 If employees are familiar with the new system ahead of time, on-hands training will go much smoother.
 Once the CRM representative arrives, the dealer liaison should coordinate a second on-site training schedule and make sure employees know their time slots.
 Work schedules must be flexible during the week of training because some employees may need to come in during their day off.

-To ensure a smooth transition, the dealer CRM software company should provide free online training to any struggling employees in the dealership.
+To ensure a smooth transition, the automotive CRM software company should provide free online training to any struggling employees in the dealership.
 The dealer liaisons should also give daily updates to their CRM counterparts at first, and then periodically afterwards.